dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 ## Limitations

-If your temporary PR schemas aren't dropping after a merge or close of the PR, make sure:
+If your temporary PR schemas aren't dropping after a merge or close of the PR, you'll want to make sure:

 - You _have not_ used dbt Cloud environment variables in your connection settings page.
 - You _do not_ have an empty/blank default schema.